Team-Nando/ANM-of-LV-Networks-Rule-Based-Approach/README.md

 1. Download all the files using the green **`<> Code`** button at the top right.
    - You will get a ZIP file with a folder that contains all the files.
-   - Unzip the file an place the folder somewhere in your computer/laptop.
+   - Unzip the file and place the folder somewhere on your computer/laptop.
-3. To open the Jupyter notebook file (extension **`ipynb`**) you need to:
+3. To open the Jupyter Notebook file (extension **`ipynb`**) you need to:
    - Open Anaconda Navigator
-   - Click on Launch Jupyter notebook (it will open in your browser)
+   - Click on Launch Jupyter Notebook (it will open in your browser)
    - Upload the unzipped folder (with all the corresponding files) to Jupyter Notebook (the location is up to you)
    - Go inside the folder and open the **`ipynb`** file